 Why should I service my septic system regularly?

 Sludge build-up is unavoidable and regular septic service helps maintain manageable levels; averting the need for septic repairs.
-Pumping your septic tank on a regular basis helps to ensure that your septic system maintains a healthy liquid balance.
+Having septic tank pumping done on a regular basis helps to ensure that your septic system maintains a healthy liquid balance.
 Regular septic service and pumping can assist in identifying potential problems that may lay below the surface.